DevMountain/personal-api/README.md

 `GET /skillz?experience=Intermediate`

+- Like in step 4, use an if statement (or a ternary operator!) to determine the existence of `req.query.experience` and then use .filter to get the skillz that match the criteria.

 ###### `POST /skillz`
 - Add a skill to the collection of skills.
-For this endpoint let's create some middleware that will dynamically create IDs for us based on array length.
+For this endpoint let's create some middleware that will dynamically create IDs for us based on the length of our skillz array.
+Identify the Javascript needed to determine what the generated id should be, and set this equal to `req.body.id`.
 This function will go inside of our `middleware.js` file.
 Because we only want to use this middleware on our skillz 'POST' endpoint we don't want to use the `app.use()` method; instead we want to pass it into our endpoint's arguments, like so:

 ```javascript
 app.post('/skillz', middleware.generateId, mainCtrl.postSkillz);